santoshk17/ai/_posts/2018-11-6-welcome-to-jekyll.markdown

 permalink: /archivers/hello
 ---
 ## Introduction ##
 There are 22 [official](https://en.wikipedia.org/wiki/Languages_with_official_status_in_India) languages in India.
 The script of these languages also varies a lot.
+The aim of this work is to recognize the language from the image of the script.
+For this purpose, I have picked four languages: Bengali, Gujarati, Hindi, and Telugu.
 <!--more-->